Please note that the UNC Asheville - UNC GIllings MPH Program

 The UNC Asheville-UNC Gillings Master of Public Health (MPH) is an MPH degree program offered jointly by both UNC Asheville and the UNC Gillings School of Global Public Health on the campus of the Mountain Area Health Education Center (MAHEC) in Asheville, N.C.

 The joint MPH degree is a full-time course of study requiring 40 hours a week of dedicated time.
-Courses include on-site classes one day per week as well as asynchronous online lectures and other activities.
+Courses include on-site classes one day per week as well as remote classes on evenings other days of the week.
 This program can be completed in four semesters, not including summers.
 Graduates will receive a single diploma issued by both institutions, UNC Asheville and the UNC-Chapel Hill Gillings School of Global Public Health.
 Graduates will be prepared to step into leadership roles in all systems that impact health, including local and state agencies and community-based organizations.

 About the Place-Based Health Concentration